 Add People on Facebook

 This was a revelation to me.
 A pretty new one, actually.
 Previously, I’d used Facebook exclusively for ‘real life’ friends.
 Now, I add people I’ve never met, save for in the online world.
 The people I talk to in forums.
-Those I meet in passing at events, and even those I don’t meet in passing but who run in the same circles.
-(Yes, I really just said ‘run in the same circles’, DAHLING.)
+Those I meet in passing at events.

 The beautiful thing about Facebook is that you get to see a different, more personal side of people.
-And THAT is how you get to know people – become friends, even.
-Not by leaving arbitrary comments on their blogs in the vain hope that they’ll want to become friends with you, or even respond at all.
+Become actual friends, or better friends.

 The Final Thing You Need to Do